FAQ

 Will there be lots of hiking?

 All units hike.
 The amount of hiking depends on the unit and the campers.
 Just walking around camp (which is spread out) is a lot of walking in-and-of itself.
 Units also take short and long hikes units around the Lake Kirkwood area.
-If you have a safety concern about your camper’s ability to hike, note it on their Camper Health Form.
+If you have a safety concern about your camper’s ability to hike, note it on their Health Questionnaire.

 Will campers be sleeping in cabins?